boschglobal/dse.clib/README.md

 ### Toolchains

-The C Library is built using containerised toolchains which can be built as follows:
+The C Library is built using containerised toolchains.
+These can be built as follows:

 ```bash